-Professors: Harms, Hastings Assistant Professor: Liu
+Professors: Harms, Hastings

+This department offers degrees at the undergraduate level only.
 Courses with the prefix CSIS are offered by the department.
-See page 73.
+See page 76.

 The department participates in the Master of Science in Education Degree with a specialization in Instructional Technology.